microsoft/PSRule.Rules.CAF/docs/rules/en/CAF.Name.Storage.md

 ## SYNOPSIS

-Storage account names should use a standard prefix and meet naming requirements.
+Storage account names should use a standard prefix.

 ## DESCRIPTION

 An effective naming convention allows operators to quickly identify resource type, associated workload, deployment environment and Azure region.

-For storage accounts, the Cloud Adoption Framework recommends using the `stor`, `stvm` and `dls` prefix.
+For storage accounts, the Cloud Adoption Framework recommends using the `st`, `stvm`, and `dls` prefix.
 Use of different prefixes depends on the intended usage of the storage account.

 Requirements for storage account names: